ColbergMontanaStateUniversity/mlh-amt2025/radiosondes/README.md

 ## Running the Code

-The main script is:
+The main script is written in MATLAB: diagnose_radiosonde_mlh.m
-diagnose_radiosonde_MLH.m

 This script:
 - Loads radiosonde and surface data
 - Applies multiple MLH retrieval methods
-- Plots profiles and saves the results
+- Plots profiles

 To run:
 1. Open the `radiosondes/` folder in MATLAB.